WickrInc/wickr-crypto-c/readme.md

 make install
 ```

-To run the bundled test target (macOS, Windows, Linux)
+To run the bundled test target (macOS, Windows, Linux).
+Requires `-DBUILD_TESTS=ON` when configuring build.

 ```
 make test